 Putin shifts attention to the internet

 But geopolitical unrest put an end to the Putin administration’s laissez-faire attitude toward online news media.
 First, hundreds of thousands of protesters took to the streets in Kiev to contest the election of the Russian-backed presidential candidate in 2004.
 Political activists in Ukraine relied on the internet to organize these protests.
-Then Russia annexed the region of South Ossetia in Georgia in 2008.
+In 2008, Russia began a military occupation of South Ossetia in Georgia that continues to this day.
 The information that spread around the internet portrayed the Russian military as aggressors, not protectors.

 Putin’s government realized that it was losing popular support online.
 Alexander Shmelev remembers being in a meeting with the administration in 2008.

 “It was discussed that we lost the information war — that on the internet, everyone around the world believes that Russia suddenly attacked Georgia, and the topic of Georgia attacking South Ossetia is never mentioned and that we came to protect it,” Shmelev said of the meeting.
 “We need to change this somehow, we need to learn to be proactive, we need to learn to work not only in the Russian segment of the internet but in the internet in general.”

 When Putin’s administration decided to change its tactics on the internet, they needed to enlist the help of people who understood how to make information go viral.
 Someone like Konstantin Rykov.
 Under the guidance of Surkov, Putin’s government started showing signs of interest in Rykov.

 In 2007, Surkov organized private fundraisers for Rykov’s ventures.
 Rykov was elected to the Russian Parliament in 2008 as a member of the United Russia party, the same party as Putin.
 Rykov was only 28-years-old.